Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Introduction

 The main contribution of this study is the automatic domain extraction method that can identify and distinguish very small differences in X-ray absorption spectra at all positions.
-We assessed the performance of our method on synthetic data that mimic profiles of X-ray absorption spectra and confirmed that the ground-truth domains of the synthetic data were correctly detected and the correct number of ground-truth domains was obtained.
+To assessed the performance of our method, we used synthetic data that mimic profiles of X-ray absorption spectra.
+Artificial domains that were used as ground-truth to verify the accuracy of our method were created when synthetic data were generated.
+We confirmed that the ground-truth domains of the synthetic data were correctly detected and the number of ground-truth domains was correctly estimated.
 Then, we determined the number of spatial domains with different spectral profiles from real 2D-XAS data of a model composite electrode and extracted spatial domain patterns from the real data.
-The extracted spatial domains were highly correlated with ones obtained with the k-means method; they were also correlated with patterns obtained by thresholding the peak top energy of the X-ray absorption spectra, which reflect the spatial distribution of the SOC of Li$_{x}$CoO$_2$.
+The extracted spatial domains were highly correlated with ones obtained with the k-means method; they were also correlated with patterns obtained by thresholding the PTE map of the X-ray absorption spectra, which reflect the spatial distribution of the LC of Li$_{x}$CoO$_2$.
+Furthermore, after decomposing the 2D-XAS data into spatial domains and their corresponding spectra, we performed spectral decomposition of the separated X-ray absorption spectra of the respective domains by using Bayesian spectroscopy and found that the spectral features of some of the decomposed spectral components differ in the individual domains \cite{RN1490,RN1494,RN1489}.
+Hence, this development gives us a means to gain a better understanding of the physical factors governing electrochemical reaction inhomogeneity in the near future.